-Let's consider a fairly common domestic violence situation: your spouse has seriously injured you by punching or kicking or choking, and either you or someone you know (family, friends, neighbors, etc.) has contacted the police.
-The police arrive and gather evidence for a domestic violence charge against your spouse.
+Let's consider a common domestic violence situation: Your spouse or live-in partner has threatened or caused you physical harm, and either you or someone you know (family, friends, neighbors, etc.) has contacted the police.

 The situation is chaotic.
 You're scared about what might happen.
-You don't want to be abused, but you also don't want to see your spouse get into legal trouble.
-Many battered spouses feel the same need to protect their abuser.
-You may be wondering whether you, the victim, have the authority to drop domestic violence charges.
+You don't want to be abused, but you also don't want to see your loved one get into legal trouble for domestic abuse.
+Many victims of domestic violence feel the need to protect their abuser.
+You may wonder: Should you work with the prosecutor's office or the criminal defense attorney?
+Do you, the victim, have the authority to drop domestic violence charges?

-In other words, since you didn't issue the charge, you can't drop the charge.
-Therefore, it's the State (and in particular, the prosecutor's office) which will decide whether to move forward with the case or drop the domestic violence charges.
-Keep in mind that even though you aren't the one to bring the criminal charges, you'll have an important role to play as the proceedings advance.
+In other words, since you didn't issue the criminal charge, you can't drop it.
+Therefore, the state (in particular, the prosecutor's office) will decide whether to move forward with the case or dismiss the domestic violence charges.
+However, you will still play an important role as the proceedings advance.

 Domestic Violence Charges: Differences Between Criminal Cases and Civil Suits

-If you're a victim of domestic violence, you may be wondering whether you want to file a civil suit against your abuser, even if there's a criminal charge already filed.
-Remember, crimes are offenses against the State (only the State can issue or drop charges), and civil offenses are offenses against victims (you can choose to sue or not).
+If you are a victim of domestic violence, consider filing a civil suit against an abuser, even if there's already a filed criminal charge.
+Remember, crimes are offenses against the state and only the state can issue or drop charges.
+Civil offenses, however, are offenses against victims.
+A victim can choose whether to sue.

 There are benefits to filing a civil suit.
-In addition to helping to obtain money to pay for your injuries, loss of wages, and any other costs related to the abuse, a civil suit is generally easier to win than a criminal case.
-In a criminal case, the abuser has to be proven guilty "beyond a reasonable doubt."
-The "reasonable doubt" standard is usually considered about 99 percent.
-That means the State would have to prove that there is a 99 percent chance that your abuser committed the domestic violence acts.
-In a civil case, however, the standard is "preponderance of evidence," which is usually considered a 51 percent standard.
-That means in a civil case you would have to prove only that it is more likely than not that your abuser committed the domestic violence acts.
+In addition to helping to obtain money to pay for injuries, loss of wages, and any other costs related to the abuse, the burden of proof in a civil action is lower than in a criminal case.
+In a criminal case, the abuser must be proven guilty "beyond a reasonable doubt."
+The reasonable doubt standard usually requires more than 90% certainty.
+That means the state would have to prove that there is at least a 90% chance that your abuser committed domestic violence acts.
+In a civil case, however, the standard is "preponderance of evidence," which usually requires a 51% standard.
+So, a civil case only requires proof that it is more likely than not that your abuser committed the domestic violence acts.

-Even though victims can't drop domestic violence charges, victims frequently want to change or recant their statements to police and investigators (80-90 percent of domestic violence victims recant).
-Recanting is taking back your original statement.
-For example, you may have told police that your spouse was beating you, but later want to recant that statement.
+Even though victims can't drop domestic violence charges that the state files, victims frequently want to change or recant their statements to police and investigators.
+Eighty-to-ninety percent of domestic violence victims recant.
+Recanting means taking back the original statement.
+For example, a victim may tell police that their spouse caused physical harm but might later want to recant that statement.

 Dropping a domestic violence charge may be unlikely, but there may be other things you can do to protect yourself and your children.
-If you want to know more about your options when domestic violence charges are issued, you should contact a local family law attorney today.
+You may want to know more about your options when the state issues domestic violence charges.
+You should seek the advice of a lawyer that understands the impact of both family law and criminal law in your area.
+You can contact a local family law attorney today.